john-wood-usu/BIOL3070-Wood/FinalReport.md

-This study investigates whether listening to music can reduce the sensation of pain in individuals diagnosed with chronic pain due to Fibromyalgia.
+This study investigates whether listening to music can reduce the sensation of pain in individuals diagnosed with chronic pain due to fibromyalgia.
 Participants rated their pain before and after listening to either five minutes of self-selected pleasant music or a pink-noise control stimulus.
-Boxplot visualizations and paired t-tests were used to compare pre- and post-treatment pain levels across both conditions.
+Boxplot visualizations and paired t-tests were used to compare pre- and post-treatment pain levels across both conditions and test for statistical significance.
 Results showed a statistically significant decrease in pain following the music condition, while the control condition produced no meaningful reduction and even suggested a slight increase in reported pain.
-These findings support the hypothesis that music can serve as an effective non-pharmacological method for reducing chronic pain.
-Future research with larger samples and broader auditory conditions may further clarify the mechanisms underlying music-induced analgesia.
+These findings support the hypothesis that listening to music decreases the sensation of pain in individuals with chronic pain from fibromyalgia.

 # BACKGROUND

 Music has been a deep and important part of human culture and expression for millennia.
-Yet, not much is understood about how music affects the human body physiologically.
+Yet, much is still to be understood about how music affects the human body physiologically.
 As research develops, music has been shown to provide a myriad of benefits to human quality of life.
-Recently, S.
-Aalbers and others found that when combined with treatment as usual, music had a significant positive effect on patients with depression (Aalbers, 2017).
+Recently, Aalbers *et al.* (2017) found that when combined with treatment as usual, music had a significant positive effect on patients with depression.

+Fibromyalgia is a chronic medical condition classified as a central pain syndrome.
+It brings along a host of unpleasant symptoms including irritable bowel syndrome, temporomandibular disorder, chronic low back pain, and certain other chronic pain disorders (Clauw, 2009).

-This study explores how music affects the pain sensation of individuals diagnosed with chronic pain.
-The results will provide exciting insights to a potential link between music and pain reduction.
+This study explores how music affects the pain sensation of individuals diagnosed with chronic pain from fibromyalgia.
+It addresses a significant need in our society since many traditional medicine and treatment have been largely deemed unsatisfactory by patients.
+The results will provide exciting insights into a potential link between music and pain reduction.

 # STUDY QUESTION and HYPOTHESIS

 ## Questions

-Does music affect the sensation of pain in individuals with chronic pain?
+Does music affect the sensation of pain in individuals with chronic pain from fibromyalgia?

 ## Hypothesis

-Listening to music decreases the sensation of pain in individuals with chronic pain.
+Listening to music decreases the sensation of pain in individuals with chronic pain from fibromyalgia.

 ## Prediction

-Participants who listen to music will report a lower sensation of pain.
+Participants of the study will report a lower sensation of pain after listening to music.

 # METHODS

-The dataset was provided by Pando-Naude et al. (5).
-The study involved 20 individuals diagnosed with Fibromyalgia (FM).
-The original study had participants rate their pain level on a scale of 1-10 before and after listening to 5 minutes of either music chosen by the individual or pink noise (control).
-By requirement, the music had a tempo less than 120 bpm and was deemed familiar and pleasant by the participant.
+The dataset was provided by Garza-Villarreal *et al.* (2019).
+The study collected the pain data of 20 individuals diagnosed with fibromyalgia.
+Each participant underwent a control and treatment test.
+Pain level were self-reported on a scale of 1-10 before and after each test.
+In the control test, participants listened to pink noise for 5 minutes.
+In the treatment test, participants listened to music chosen by themselves.
+By requirement, the chosen music had a tempo less than 120 bpm and was deemed familiar and pleasant by the participant.
+No other information about the music selection or patient pool was provided in the dataset.

+Boxplots were constructed using R to visualize data.
+A T-test was then performed to analyze the statistical significance of the mean differences between before and after groups seen in the boxplot.

-\##*Figure 1* - Boxplot of Before and After Control and Treatment Visualization of 4 data groups (Before Control, After Control, Before Music, After Music) was presented via boxplots.
+## *Figure 1* - Boxplot of Before and After Control and Treatment

+Visualization of 4 data groups (Before Control, After Control, Before Music, After Music) was presented via boxplots.
 All 4 plots are presented first, then control and treatment groups are separated for